Paul says of his pastoral ministry, “I magnify my office” (Romans 11:13, KJV). Pastor, do you magnify your office?

 “Unfortunately,” Dallas says, “‘discipleship’ as Christian groups now teach and practice it, where they do so at all, consists mainly of ‘special’ activities of various kinds, religiously characterized, motivated, and organized” (p.
 208).
 But this excludes work, which Dallas defines as “the creation of value, of what is good.”
 He’s not speaking only of your job, but of all works of love that honor God and bless other people.
 God created us to be creators and rulers in this world, under him, with him, and for him.
 (Genesis 1:26-28) We’re “to find in [our] work a divine calling and see the hand of God in [our] efforts to create what is good [in order] to serve others in love” (p.
 209).

 He continues, “Discipleship is for the sake of the world, not for the sake of the church.
-It is carried out in those situations in which people spend their life.
+It is carried out in those situations in which people spend their lives.
 Above all, the ‘world’ is work, the realm of creativity for which human beings were created” (p.
 209).

 The most important work that we who are pastors can do is to invite and teach others to join us in bringing all of our life’s work (all the good that we can do) into God’s kingdom of love.
 Dallas writes:

 Pastors, then, are the ones who guide disciples into their place in their world and show them how to ‘exercise dominion in life through the one man, Christ Jesus’ (Romans 5:17).
-Real life, ‘ordinary’ life, is the place of disciples and the place of discipleship.
+Real-life, ‘ordinary’ life, is the place of disciples and the place of discipleship.
 There disciples ‘reign’ in the office, laboratory, farm, the schoolroom as well as in media, sports, the fine arts, and so forth.
 They reign for what is good in the home, the community, and in voluntary and involuntary associations of all kinds, even up to international organizations and relations…

 Special ‘church’ activities involve the fellowship of disciples in worship, teaching, learning, and caring for one another.
 Those activities constitute a school of love.
 But all of that is for the creative life of individuals in their world and their work.
 There they will form and exercise the character that they will carry forward in eternity (p.
 211).